 - Laser treatment: The Ellipse laser treats surface spider veins on the face and legs by closing down the vein, causing it to collapse and disappear gradually.
 While laser treatments are safe for most skin types, they may not be ideal for some patients.
 An initial consultation with our specialists will determine which therapy is most suitable to treat your particular condition.

 How can Spider Vein treatment improve my appearance?

 Spider veins look like red or purple spider webs on the skin and may detract from an otherwise smooth, clear appearance on the face and legs.
-Spider vein treatment restores a clear, youthful appearance to the treatment area, causing spider veins near the surface of the skin to gradually collapse and disappear naturally.
+Spider vein removal Los Angeles restores a clear, youthful appearance to the treatment area, causing spider veins near the surface of the skin to gradually collapse and disappear naturally.

-Eliminate unsightly spider veins in the cheeks or legs with customized spider vein treatments at Keller Plastic Surgery, led by board-certified facial plastic surgeon Dr. Gregory S. Keller, and serving residents of Southern California with convenient offices in Santa Barbara, Los Angeles, and Beverly Hills.
+Eliminate unsightly spider veins in the cheeks or legs with customized spider veins treatment at Keller Plastic Surgery, led by board-certified facial plastic surgeon Dr. Gregory S. Keller, and serving residents of Southern California with convenient offices in Santa Barbara, Los Angeles, and Beverly Hills.
 Contact us today.